 One simple transport slice example here is used as an example to explain the packet flow.
 The packet leaves the UPF1 and is forwarded on the N9 interface up to the node C1.
 Once the packet arrives to C1, the function 1 is going to be executed, which is fundamental SRv6 endpoint function described in subclause 6.2.1.2.
 The IPv6 Destination Address is updated to the next segment, U:2:TEID, the last SID in the SRH.
 The SRH Segment Left value is decremented, and since now the value is at zero the router pops the SRH.

-The packet is forwarded through the shortest path up to the next segment U:2:TEID, which identifies the N4 session on the I-UPF U2.
+The packet is forwarded through the intended path up to the next segment U:2:TEID, which identifies the N4 session on the I-UPF U2.
 Once the packet arrives at U2, the UP functions are executed by U2, based on the rules (PDR/FAR/QER/URR) associated to the corresponding N4 session provisioned by the SMF in U2 over N4.
 Note that the I-UPF behaves as an Intra/Inter-RAT anchor point.

 The I-UPF U2, after packet processing based on the provisioned rules, will insert again an SRH that will contain the set of SIDs mapping to the provisioned Network Instance in the FAR based on local information.
 The last SID in the SRH shall be the SID identifying the N4 session at the next UPF, A-UPF U3.